ActivX-Technologies/OpenHeliactyl/README.md

 - Admin (set/add/remove coins & resources, create/revoke coupons)
 - API (for bots & other things)

-# What happened to 13.x and 15.x?

-Due to major issues with both versions, we've decided to come back to v12 and recontinue it The latest versions will be on v12 now

 # Warning

 We cannot force you to keep the "Powered by Heliactyl" in the footer, but please consider keeping it.
 It helps getting more visibility to the project and so getting better.
 We won't do technical support for installations without the notice in the footer.
 We may DMCA the website in certain conditions.